JBtallgrass/ml_regression_jballard/README.md

 ## Project Overview

-Businesses and organizations must understand the relationships between different factors to make better decisions.
+Project Title: PricePoint: A Machine Learning Approach to Predicting Housing Prices with Feature-Rich Regression Models

-Regression analysis helps identify and quantify these relationships between numerical features, providing insights that can be used for forecasting and decision-making.
+Develop and evaluate regression models to predict the sale price of houses using features such as location, size, and year built.
+The goal is to assess which models generalize best and to interpret which features most influence housing value.

-This project demonstrates your ability to apply regression modeling techniques to a real-world dataset.
-You will:
+This project demonstrates my ability to apply regression modeling techniques to a real-world dataset.
+I will load:

 - Load and explore a dataset.
 - Choose and justify features for predicting a target variable.